- Home

 Each semester, the Financial Aid Office will set a Pell Recalculation Date (PRD) in line with guidance from the Department of Education on federal financial aid disbursements.
 The PRD date is sometimes referred to as the census or freeze date.
 The PRD is a “snapshot” of a student’s enrollment status (credit hours) for the semester at that time.

-Wiregrass Georgia’s PRD is the second class day after the college’s purge date.
-The purge date is between the seventh and tenth instruction day of the start of the regular term.
+Wiregrass Georgia’s PRD is the second class day after the college’s dropped for nonpayment date.
+The nonpaymentdate is generally the seventh instructional day of the start of the regular term.
 The enrollment status (credit hours) of the student is locked on the Pell recalculation date.

 A student must be registered for all courses (including transient classes at another college) by this date in order to have those credit hours considered for Pell Grant funding.
 Any new classes added after that date will not count towards the student's Pell Grant eligibility.